MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 You can choose to configure static routes or dynamic routes (over BGP) with the L3 connection.
 If you are using static routes, you can add them using **Add-SCNetworkRoute** as described in the script below.

-If you use BGP with L3 tunnel connection, BGP peering must be established between the SDN gateway internal interface IP address, which is present in a different compartment on the gateway VM, (not the default compartment) and the peer device on the physical network.
+If you use BGP with L3 tunnel connection, BGP peering must be established between the SDN gateway internal interface IP address, which is present in a different compartment on the gateway VM (not the default compartment) and the peer device on the physical network.

-For BGP to work, you must do the following:
+For BGP to work, you must do the following steps:

 1. Add BGP peer for the L3 connection using the **Add-SCBGPPeer** cmdlet.